Mr. Billion: Production

-The film was the idea of Dino de Laurentiis, who wanted to introduce Terence Hill, at that time one of the biggest movie stars in Europe, to international audiences.
-He signed director Jonathan Kaplan, just coming off the successful White Line Fever.
+The film was the idea of Dino de Laurentiis, who wanted to introduce Italian actor Terence Hill, at that time one of the biggest movie stars in Europe, to American audiences.
+De Laurentiis signed Jonathan Kaplan as director, just coming off the successful White Line Fever.

-Kaplan says production was difficult - he wanted to cast Lily Tomlin but the studio insisted on Valerie Perrine.
-Shooting took place in Italy.
-Kaplan says the highlight was working with Jackie Gleason; despite his drinking problem, Kaplan says he could sober up Gleason by doing old routines from The Honeymooners and getting laughs from the crew.
+Kaplan later stated the production was difficult—he wanted to cast Lily Tomlin but Fox insisted on Valerie Perrine.
+Shooting took place on location in Italy.
+Although Jackie Gleason had a drinking problem, Kaplan said the highlight of the film was working with the comedian.
+The director was able to sober Gleason up by performing old routines from The Honeymooners and getting laughs from the crew.

 Reception

 Mr. Billion was a major financial flop and Kaplan calls it the biggest failure of his career.
 In a retrospective review, the critic Keith Bailey called it "yet another case of Hollywood bringing a foreign actor in, and getting him to do different material than what made him famous in the first place".